 Trusted Location Attribute Example

-For example, suppose the Trusted Locations list for your deployment contains the following locations:
+Suppose the Trusted Locations list for your deployment contains the following locations:

 - London Office (radius 30 kilometers)

 - San Francisco Office (radius 20 miles)